 In this passage, Jesus is sending out His disciples to do great works in His name.
-The passage goes on to tell us how the disciples, though the power of Christ, healed the sick and cast out demons.
+The passage goes on to tell us how the disciples, through the power of Christ, healed the sick and cast out demons.
 I imagine, however, that when they were given their instructions, they were a little perplexed.
 I know I would be.

 I imagine a hand going in the air.
 "Um, excuse me, Jesus.
 How are we supposed to provide for ourselves?
 How are we supposed to eat?"
 Jesus just smiles and continues to give other instructions for the journey.
 When the directions are completed, the disciples are sent out.
 Now, let's fast forward to their return from their journey.